Advice to a Prince: Manuscripts of the text

-The way the Advice is written is remarkable in three different respects: first, both manuscripts make use of archaising syllabic sign values as well as certain linguistic features of older stages of Akkadian.
+The way the Advice is written is remarkable in three different respects: first, both manuscripts make use of archaizing syllabic sign values and certain linguistic features of older stages of Akkadian.
 Secondly, they use a plethora of logographic writings, a practice usually restricted to technical literature.
 Thirdly, the text omits conjunctions and relative pronouns at the beginning of lines and at times employs infinitives where finite forms would be expected.
 These features are probably affectations intended to increase the apparent age of the text, and their presence makes it difficult to date its composition.

-Advice to a Prince is attested in two manuscripts from first-millennium Nippur and Nineveh and listed in an inventory of the royal libraries at Nineveh (K.10182).
-Furthermore, the text is quoted in a letter sent from Nippur to the Assyrian king, which asks for his support to rebuild the city.

 Advice to a Prince is attested in two manuscripts from first-millennium Nippur and Nineveh and listed in an inventory of the royal libraries at Nineveh (K.10182).
 Furthermore, the text is quoted in a letter sent from Nippur to the Assyrian king, which asks for his support to rebuild the city.